Ruslan Malinovskyi: Early career

 Malinovskyi began his career at local side Polissya Zhytomyr under the management of Serhiy Zavalko.

-Malinovskyi was a member of the Ukraine national under-19 team.
-From 1 September 2012, he played on loan for Sevastopol, signing a one-and-a-half-year contract.
+On 1 September 2012, he played on loan for Sevastopol, signing a one-and-a-half-year contract.

-Shakhtar Donetsk

-From 2011, Malinovskyi was a player of Shakhtar Donetsk, who sent him on loan to different clubs.
-He played for Shakhtar-3 from 2010 to 2012, playing 39 matches and scoring 10 goals.
-He made no appearances for Shakhtar's first team.

-Loan to Sevastopol

-Malinovskyi played for Sevastopol in the 2012–13 season making 16 appearances and scoring one goal.
-Also, in 2013, he played for the farm club of the team, Sevastopol-2, scoring one goal in four matches.
-In 2014, due to the Russian occupation of the Crimean peninsula, Sevastopol was disbanded, and a new club was created on its base.

-Loan to Zorya Luhansk

-In 2014, Malinovskyi went on loan to Zorya Luhansk, where he became a main player in the team.
-He was recognised as the best young player in Ukraine.
-Malinovskyi scored goals not only in the Ukrainian Premier League, but also twice in the UEFA Europa League against Belgian side Charleroi.

-Loan to Genk
+Genk

-On 1 January 2016, it was officially announced that Malinovskyi would be loaned to Belgian side Genk until the end of the season.
+On 1 January 2016, Malinovskyi was on loan to Belgian side Genk until the end of the season.
 He debuted for the club in the Belgian Cup semi-final against Standard Liège and spent 72 minutes on the field.
 Altogether, during the loan at the Belgian club, Malinovskyi played 41 games in all tournaments, in which he scored 13 goals and made eight assists.

-Genk

-On 29 May 2017, it was announced that Genk had redeemed Malinovskyi's contract from Shakhtar Donetsk, with the player signing a four-year deal.
+On 29 May 2017, it was announced that Genk signed Malinovskyi permanently on a four-year contract.

 Atalanta

 On 16 July 2019, Malinovskyi signed for Atalanta for €13.7 million.
 On 22 October 2019, he scored his first goal for Atalanta in the UEFA Champions League game against Manchester City.
 Malinovskyi was named Player of the Month by Atalanta supporters.
 He scored his first Serie A goal on 7 December 2019 in a match against Hellas Verona.

 On 24 June 2020, Malinovskyi scored the equalizing goal in a 3–2 comeback win against Lazio.
-On 18 April 2021, he scored the winning goal in a 1–0 win over Juventus; this was Atalanta's first win against Juventus in Serie A since February 2001.
+On 18 April 2021, he scored the winning goal in a 1–0 win over Juventus;

 On 19 May 2021, he scored in the final of the Coppa Italia against the same opponents but Atalanta fell to a 1–2 defeat.
-On 24 February 2022, after having scored a goal against Olympiakos, he showed a t-shirt with the text "No War in Ukraine" after Russian invasion of Ukraine.
+On 24 February 2022, after having scored a goal against Olympiacos, he showed a T-shirt with the text "No War in Ukraine" after the Russian invasion of Ukraine.

-Loan to Marseille
+Later career

-On 9 January 2023, Malinovskiy joined Ligue 1 side Marseille a loan until the end of the season, with an option for the French club to purchase the player.
+On 9 January 2023, Malinovskyi joined Ligue 1 side Marseille on loan until the end of the season, with an option for the French club to purchase the player.
+Following a total amount of 23 appearances and two goals for Les Olympiens (split between the league and the national cup), he signed permanently for Marseille at the end of the 2022–23 season.

+On 19 August 2023, Malinovskyi officially joined newly promoted Serie A club Genoa on a season-long loan, with a €10 million-worth option to buy in favor of the Italian club.
+Genoa signed him permanently on 31 January 2024.

+International career

+On 31 March 2015, Malinovskyi debuted for the Ukrainian senior squad in a friendly match against Latvia, coming on as a substitute to Roman Bezus in the 85th minute.

+On 10 October 2018, he scored his first goal for the national team in a 1–1 friendly draw against Italy, equalizing the score in the 62nd minute of the match.